 Because of this, I genuinely believe my recent decision to take a leap of faith makes much more sense.
 In 2017, I left my “good” corporate America job in pursuit of something more.
 Although I didn’t realize it then, this was [actually] the beginning stages in preparation for the birth of my daughter.
 Looking back, all aspects of my life perfectly aligned in my favor.
 As I took that leap of faith, it was a defining moment, a moment for my daughter Ava to hopefully witness my evolution and fearlessness today.

 My search for fulfillment has shifted, and my purpose is driven toward something far more meaningful.
-No longer am I solely on a quest for a successful career, I’m focused on the larger scale of things of building a family legacy.
+No longer am I solely on a quest for a successful career, I’m focused on the larger scale of building a family legacy.
 As my career as an executive chef continues to progress, the daily￼ sacrifices have multiplied, which can become stressful.
 Knowing the years are short and these precious moments of watching her grow don’t last forever, the long hours I sometimes spend away, especially, now in her early developmental stages has made me ask the question, is it worth it?